ankithayellanki/PowerBI_dashboard/README.md

 # PowerBI_dashboard
-Created the Power BI Dashboard on Call Centre data
+1.Created the Power BI Dashboard on Call Centre data 2.Created the dashboard on churn analysis at PWc-Forage intership